Same-sex marriage in Pennsylvania: Palladino v. Corbett

-On September 26, 2013, a same-sex couple lawfully married in Massachusetts filed suit in the U.S. District Court for the Eastern District of Pennsylvania, seeking to require that Pennsylvania recognize out-of-state marriages between same-sex partners as valid.
+On September 26, 2013, a same-sex couple lawfully married in Massachusetts filed suit in the U.S. District Court for the Eastern District of Pennsylvania, seeking to require that Pennsylvania recognize out-of-state same-sex marriages.
 The couple also sought a declaration that the statute outlawing in-state same-sex marriage be declared unconstitutional.
 The case was assigned to U.S. District Judge Mary A. McLaughlin.
 The defendants, Governor Corbett and Attorney General Kane, filed motions to dismiss that November and December, respectively, with the plaintiffs responding in January 2014.
 The case was styled Palladino v.
 Corbett after first-named defendant Governor Corbett.
 On January 17, 2014, a group called the Philadelphia Metro Task Force, opposed to same-sex marriage recognition in Pennsylvania, sought to intervene in the lawsuit.
 This group alleged that, in allowing same-sex marriage, "reverse discrimination is threatened amidst a continual omission of religious and moral freedom."
 Judge McLaughlin denied the group's motion to intervene on March 4, 2014, because they "do not identify a sufficient interest they might have at stake in this litigation, nor do they demonstrate why their interests are not adequately represented by an existing party."
 She also denied the group amicus curiae status, meaning they could not file a brief as a non-party to the case.

 Oral arguments for summary judgment in the case were held on May 15.
 The case was rendered moot on May 21 when Governor Corbett decided not to appeal the decision in Whitewood v.
 Wolf, and as a result, same-sex marriage commenced throughout Pennsylvania.
 On both May 22 and 28, Judge Mary McLaughlin ordered the plaintiff couples to show cause why their case should not be dismissed because of mootness.
 Judge McLaughlin issued an order on September 8 suspending further proceedings until "expiration of the deadline to petition the U.S. Supreme Court for a writ of certiorari in Whitewood."
 After the Whitewood decision allowed the Palladino plaintiffs to lawfully marry in Pennsylvania, and the state defendants stipulated "that they will take no steps to deprive Plaintiffs of the benefits accorded by the validity and recognition of their marriage under Pennsylvania law", Judge McLaughlin ordered the case voluntarily dismissed as moot on October 22, 2014.

-State court challenges
+State lawsuits

 DeSanto v.
 Barnsley

 In 1981, John DeSanto sued his former partner William Barnsley, claiming in DeSanto v.
-Barnsley that since Pennsylvania recognized common-law marriages, their long-term relationship should likewise be recognized as such.
-In May 1984, the Superior Court of Pennsylvania ruled against him and dismissed the case, stating that the issue was a matter for the General Assembly to decide.
+Barnsley that since Pennsylvania recognized common-law marriages, their long-term relationship should be recognized as such.
+In May 1984, the Superior Court of Pennsylvania ruled against him and dismissed the case, stating that the issue of recognition of same-sex unions was a matter for the General Assembly to address.